defold/doc/docs/en/manuals/sony-playstation.md

 ---
-title: Defold development for PlayStation®4
+title: Defold development for PlayStation®4 and PlayStation®5
-brief: This manual describes how to get PlayStation®4 access
+brief: This manual describes how to get PlayStation®4 and PlayStation®5 access
 ---

 # Game development for PlayStation®4 and PlayStation®5 consoles